 Courses in Engineering

-The 600-level series are regular lecture courses offered periodically.
+The 600-level series are typically regular lecture courses offered annually.
 Courses in the 700-level series are elective courses in specific research areas, or seminar courses.
 They are offered if there is sufficient interest among graduate students and an instructor is available.

 Some courses are assigned both undergraduate and graduate course numbers, with graduate versions normally requiring additional work.

 Reading courses may be offered on occasion as well.
 The appropriateness of these courses for graduate credit will be established by your departmental Associate Chair, Graduate Studies.

 Nanotechnology courses (NANO) and some Quantum Information (QI) courses are quarter-credit courses with a weight of .25, which means that they run for 8 weeks of term.